Click to Skip Ahead

 2. Young Adult

-Haveneses between the ages of 2 and 5 years old are in the young adult stage.
+Haveneses between the ages of 2 and 5 are in the young adult stage.
 Their bodies are fully developed, and they are generally pretty healthy.
-They will also often have the most energy during this time.
+They also have the most energy during this time.

 3. Mature Adult

-A mature adult Havanese is between the ages 5 and 10 years old.
-They may have a bit less energy and not be as playful, but they will still enjoy spending time with you and going for walks.
+A mature adult Havanese is between 5 and 10 years old.
+They may have less energy and are not as playful, but they still enjoy spending time with you and going for walks.
 Less serious health problems may start to crop up during these years.

 4. Senior

-A senior Havanese is between ages 10 to 12 or older.
-Their bodies will start to slow down, and they will seem less energetic and playful.
+A senior Havanese is 10 to 12 or older.
+Their bodies start to slow down, and they seem less energetic and playful.
 It is important to make sure they still receive exercise, although less strenuous, during this time, as well as a proper diet.
-But they may start to gain weight as their metabolism slows down.
-More health issues may start to develop during this time as well.
+However, they can gain weight as their metabolism slows down.
+More health issues can develop during this time as well.

 How to Tell Your Havanese’s Age

-If you get them from a breeder, they will have documentation stating exactly when they were born so that you can know what their age is.
+If you get them from a breeder, they will have documentation stating exactly when they were born so that you can know their age.
 However, a vet can look at your Havanese’s teeth and other body parts and give you an estimate of how old they are.

 Wrapping Things Up

-The Havanese is a beloved breed known for its friendly nature and adorable appearance.
-While the Havanese may have a long lifespan already, several factors can help increase their life expectancy.
-Proper nutrition, a quality living environment, daily physical activity, and regular veterinary checkups can all contribute to a longer life for your Havanese pup.
+The Havanese is a beloved breed known for their friendly nature and adorable appearance.
+While the Havanese may have a long lifespan, several factors can help increase their life expectancy.
+Proper nutrition, a quality environment, daily physical activity, and regular veterinary checkups can all contribute to a longer life for your Havanese pup.

 By taking note of the factors that impact a Havanese’s lifespan, you can make informed decisions about welcoming one into your home and providing them with a happy and healthy environment.